cavaunpeu/willwolf.io-source/content/life/my-readme.md

 Lang: en
 Slug: readme-for-me
 Status: published
-Summary: A document describing how to (professionally) interact with *me.* What am I like?
-How do I work best?
-And more.
+Summary: A document describing how to work with *me.*
 Image: images/myreadme.png

 A README is a document describing how to use a piece of software.
-Done [well](https://github.com/pandas-dev/pandas/blob/main/README.md), it clearly and succinctly communicates how to use, i.e. interact with, the code in question.
+Done [well](https://github.com/pandas-dev/pandas/blob/main/README.md), it clearly and succinctly communicates how to work with the code in question.

-I recently came across the idea of writing a README not for my project, but for *myself*: in other words, a document describing how to (professionally) interact with *me*.
+I recently came across the idea of writing a README not for my project, but for *myself*; in other words, a document describing how to work with *me*!
 What am I like?
 How do I work best?
 And more.

-In the following text, I endeavour to do exactly this, both as an exercise in self-exploration, and a light step towards working more effectively with others in my remote-dominated professional world.
+In the following text, I endeavour to do exactly this, both as an exercise in self-exploration, and a step towards working more effectively with others in my remote-dominated professional world.

 Without further ado, let's begin.

 # How I type on Slack

 I generally type in all lowercase letters and with punctuation.
-For example, I might send the following update message:
+For example, I might send the following message:

 ```
 heya. how goes? how was your weekend? what are you working on today?